 Guan Feng Chen has more than 20 years of experience in successfully executing complex cross-border financings and private corporate debt restructurings.
 Guan Feng has worked on numerous high-profile and groundbreaking deals, many of which were market firsts in Asia.
 His deep regional knowledge of the legal industry in Asia, along with his international experience, enables him to help clients navigate complicated multijurisdictional transactions, implementing structures that balance innovation and practicality.

 Guan Feng has been recognized as a leading lawyer for Singapore banking and finance by numerous independent legal directories, including Chambers Asia-Pacific and IFLR1000, and as a leading lawyer for Indonesia banking and finance by Chambers Asia-Pacific.
-Chambers notes, “Chen Guan Feng is well respected for handling cross-border lending and debt restructuring mandates for clients across the region.”
+He was also praised for his negotiation skills in the publication, with a client describing him as "a very strong lawyer who is able to persuade the other party."
+Chambers also notes, “Chen Guan Feng is well respected for handling cross-border lending and debt restructuring mandates for clients across the region.”
 He was also recognized as one of Singapore’s Top 100 Lawyers by Asia Business Law Journal.

 Before joining Morgan Lewis, Guan Feng was a partner at another global law firm, resident in Singapore, where he served as co-head of its Asia banking and restructuring practices and worked across its Singapore, Hong Kong, and London offices.